juniorctl/pulse-streamer/examples/supercollider/README.md

 Hello World!
 ```

-Note the `JackDriver: connected  SuperCollider:out_1 to gstreamer-send-01:in_jackaudiosrc0_1` (not sure why the second port is not being connected to, but that's for later)
+SuperCollider is running the tst.sc file referenced in the Dockerfile (it prints "Hello World!" and plays some sound.
+Note the `JackDriver: connected  SuperCollider:out_1 to gstreamer-send-01:in_jackaudiosrc0_1`, which confirms SuperCollider could connect to this JACK port created by GStreamer (not sure why the second port is not being connected to, but that's for later).

 Now, go back to the JSFiddle and paste the response from the gstreamer-send command, then click "Start Sesssion".

-Nothing is audible...
+No audio can be heard...

+Hypothesis: this must mean that:
-This must mean the gstreamer-send is missing something required to convert the JACK stream into something audible for the JSFiddle.
+* the gstreamer-send is missing something required to convert the JACK stream into something audible for the JSFiddle and/or
+* the SC output needs to be hooked up to the JACK input port GStreamer created before JACK can then output it to GStreamer